fbpx

 To manage supplier development strategy and activities with only one supplier in a country, it is important to take a strategic approach.
 As a procurement professional, you need to work closely with your supplier to identify areas of improvement and implement initiatives to enhance their performance.
 This can be done through a supplier development program, which involves a set of well-planned and structured activities aimed at improving supplier quality, delivery, and cost.

-If you’re not sure where to start, there are a wealth of resources available to help you develop and implement a supplier development program.
+If you’re not sure where to start, there is a wealth of resources available to help you develop and implement a supplier development program.
 For example, you can refer to the articles written by experts on supplier development, such as:

 By leveraging these resources and working closely with your supplier, you can create a robust supplier development strategy that not only improves their performance but also strengthens your relationship with them.
 This will help you to achieve cost efficiencies and build a competitive advantage in the market and also answer this Procurement interview question with ease.